Install¶

 (venv) $ pip install ./juturna

 When installing Juturna, you can specify extra groups to include in the installation.
-Currently available groups are:
+Groups that provide extra features are:

 Extra groups can be selected during the installation proess.